Managing Queries

 Note

-Clicking Details on any saved query allows you to mark that query as favorite, export it as YAML, edit or delete it.
+Hovering a saved query and clicking Details allows you to mark that query as favorite, share access to the asset, export it as YAML, edit or delete it.
+For information about sharing access to a saved query, see Permissions for saved queries.

 Recalling Queries